NPSA Menu

 This year we are striving to stay within our page restrictions, so that everyone’s paper can get published.
 To do this we need to keep our submissions as concise as possible.

-Tips for writing a concise (4 journal pages) paper for the American Journal of Surgery (AJS):
+Tips for writing a concise paper for the American Journal of Surgery (AJS):

 • Title: no more than 15 words.